-- Demonstrate a broad knowledge of historical individuals and events and the global complexity of human experiences over time and place. - Distinguish the historical schools of thought that have shaped scholarly understanding of the profession. - Apply persuasive arguments that are reasoned and based on suitable evidence. - · Evaluate secondary resources, through historiographical analysis, for credibility, position, and perspective. - · Assess a variety of primary sources, digital and archival, in the process of deeply researching the past. - Generate research that makes original contributions to knowledge, through the use of advanced historical methods. - Produce a high-quality research paper that meets professional standards typical for a conference presentation or academic publication.
+- Demonstrate a broad knowledge of historical individuals and events and the global complexity of human experiences over time and place. - Distinguish the historical schools of thought that have shaped scholarly understanding of the profession. - Apply persuasive arguments that are reasoned and based on suitable evidence. - Evaluate secondary resources, through historiographical analysis, for credibility, position, and perspective. - Assess a variety of primary sources, digital and archival, in the process of deeply researching the past.

+- Generate research that makes original contributions to knowledge, through the use of advanced historical methods. - Produce a high-quality research paper that meets professional standards typical for a conference presentation or academic publication.

 Code Title Semester Hours

 Core Requirements 6

-Select one of the following of concentrations: 27
+Select one of the following ing concentrations: 27-30

 American History (p.
-107)
+58)

-Ancient and Classical His tory (p.
-108)
+Ancient and Classical History (p.
+59)

 European History (p.
-109)
+60)

 Global History (p.
-109)
+61)

 Public History (p.
-110)
+62)

-Final Program Requirements 3
+Final Program Requirem ents 0-6

 Total Semester Hours 36

-Code Title Semester Hours
+Code Title Semester

-HIST501 Historiography 1 3
+Hours

 HIST500 Historical Research Methods 3

+HIST501 Historiography 3

 Total Semester Hours 6

 Students must choose a concentration for this degree program and may select from a Concentration in American History, Concentration in Ancient and Classical History, Concentration in European History, or Concentration in Global History.
-Students who choose the Master's program - Practicum Version Option may only choose the Concentration in Public History.
+The Concentration in Public History requires students to do the Practicum Version Option.